loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 cover this syntax, and instead refer users to the [!ac](THM) user manuals for more information.
 First we define a number of constants at the beginning of the file and apply some global settings.
-We set the initial conditions for pressure, velocity, and temperature and indicate the fluid property object with `fp`.
+We set the initial conditions for pressure, velocity, and temperature and indicate the fluid [!ac](EOS) object.

-!listing /tutorial/gas_assembly/thm.i
+!listing /tutorials/gas_assembly/thm.i
   end=FluidProperties

 Next, we set the fluid [!ac](EOS) using